Blendify/blender-manual/blender_docs/manual/data_system/files/save.rst

    This option remaps :doc:`relative paths </data_system/files/relative_paths>`
    (such as linked libraries and images) when saving a file in a new location.
 Save Copy
-   This option saves a copy of the actual working state, but does not make the saved file active.
+   This option saves a copy of the actual working state but does not make the saved file active.
 Legacy Mesh Format
-   Save the blend-file, but ignore faces with more than 4 vertices ("ngons") so that older versions of Blender (before 2.63) can open it.
+   Save the blend-file, but ignore faces with more than 4 vertices ("Ngons") so that older versions of Blender (before 2.63) can open it.